vakshit/alexa-controls-esp8266/Readme.md

 git clone https://github.com/vakshit/alexa-controls-esp8266.git
 ```

-- Change the device names and pin in the `src/main.cpp` file
+- Change the device names, pin numbers, SSID and password in the `src/main.cpp` file
 - Use the PlatformIO VSCode extension to upload to the device or from the terminal run
 ```bash
 platformio run --target upload